sepnic/tmallgenie_open/example/unix/README.md

-## How to build tmallgenie on macosx/ubuntu/raspberrypi
+## How to build tmallgenie for macosx/ubuntu/raspberry-pi

 ### Environment dependencies

-Ubuntu/raspberrypi：`sudo apt-get install libatlas-base-dev libasound2-dev`
+Ubuntu/raspberry-pi：`sudo apt-get install libatlas-base-dev libasound2-dev`

 ### Build the project and run